tkolleh/babel-with-gulp/README.md

 # Babel with Gulp

-Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.
+Starter code for using ES2015 (including modules) with Babel, Gulp and Browserify.

 # Installing

 1. Clone the repo
 2. `npm install -g gulp` to install Gulp globally.
+3. `npm install -g eslint` to install ESLint globally.
-3. `npm install` to resolve project dependencies.
+4. `npm install` to resolve project dependencies.

 # Using